kaiyote/electron-elm-boilerplate/README.md

 $ cd your-project-name && npm install
 ```

+This project is configured to require Node 6+.
+If you don't have that installed, you'll either need to augment the babel setup or upgrade your node.

 ## Run

-Run this two commands __simultaneously__ in different console tabs.
+Run these two commands __simultaneously__ in different console tabs.

 ```bash
 $ npm run hot-server